bytefish/bytefish.de/blog/blazor_wasm_cookie_authentication.md

 @Body
 ```

 This `EmptyLayout` is then used as the Layout for the Login Page, so I can style it to my needs.
-Please note, that the example
+The example uses a
-uses a `<SimpleValidator>` for validation, that has been developed in a previous article.
+`<SimpleValidator>` for validation, that has been developed in a previous article.
 You could easily replace it with a
 `<DataAnnotationsValidator>`, to use Blazors built-in validations.

 ```razor